xrzhuang/mapsapi/README.md

-# CS52 Workshops:  Map APIS: Google Maps, Leaflet and Mapbox
+# CS52 Workshops:  Map APIs: Google Maps, Leaflet and Mapbox

 ![](./img/lookingMap.gif)

-Brief motivation here as well as in presentation
+Maps are everywhere :rainbow: We'd be lost without the maps on our phone, and apps from Uber to Snapchat wouldn't work without the capabilities of these APIs.
+Map APIs can give routing and time estimation, produce cool data visualizations and construct augmented reality.
+The best part is, it's pretty easy for us to take advantage of all their cool features too :smiley_cat: ** more pros **

 ## Overview